Queen Avenue honours Queen Victoria who ruled the Great Britain from 1837 to 1901.

 Naming a street after the “stars” of that era was a way to pay tribute to popular heroes.
 The naming of Queen Avenue expressed the love and admiration that citizens felt for Her Majesty!
 It conveyed positive emotions every time the name was mentioned!
 In Selkirk’s case, it was also a way to encourage people to buy lots on those streets.
 Living on such a street gave one a prestigious address!

 Members of the royal family were often treated like movie stars!
-Their every visit, birth, death and dalliance was reported in widely-read newspapers.
+Their every visit, birth, death and dalliance were reported in widely-read newspapers.
 To mark a royal’s achievements was commonplace throughout Britain’s colonies.
-In Canada, buildings, streets, towns, provinces and geographic features carry regal names. (eg: Alberta, Queen Charlotte Islands, Charlottetown, and of course, Victoria).
+In Canada, buildings, streets, towns, provinces, and geographic features carry regal names. (eg: Alberta, Queen Charlotte Islands, Charlottetown, and of course, Victoria).

 Some streets were given names that were merely connected to the royals.
 Dorchester, Clandeboye, Dufferin, and Morris refer to the queen’s representatives in Canada or in Manitoba.
 These addresses attracted people to those streets by the association.